noheadx/noheadx.me/content/posts/2024-05-02-how-to-tell-a-leader-from-a-manager.markdown

 summary: "On the fundamental difference between a leader and a manger, and why it is a good thing to have both."
 ---

+Nineteen years in the tech trenches, leading teams across publishing, media, consulting, education, and healthcare for the past six years – you'd think I'd have a firm grasp on leadership styles by now.
+Well, let me tell you, the dance between leaders and managers is complex, and I've spent a good chunk of my career stepping on each other's toes (figuratively, of course).
+The reason?
+We often confuse the two.
+We hear "leader" and imagine a charismatic Steve Jobs figure, a visionary rallying the troops.
+But then we see managers, the folks ensuring day-to-day operations run smoothly, and think they're somehow lesser leaders.
+The truth?
+They're both crucial, but they're not the same thing.
+Let's break it down.

 {{< unsafe >}}
     <p style="">
         <img src="/assets/img/leader_vs_manager.jpeg" style="width:70%;display: block;margin-left: auto;margin-right: auto;"/>